cj-holmes/ditherer/README.md

 # ditherer

 This is a very early work in progress.
-EXPERIMENTAL\!\!
+EXPERIMENTAL\!

 Now using `magick` as the main engine